thenameisVLH/Matrix/README.md

 !profile

-Shows your profile and if you want to see other people's profile, then type //profile (user).
+Shows your profile and if you want to see other people's profile, then type !profile (user).
 You have to ping them.

 !rules